dxc-technology/about-devops-dojo/index.md

 layout: home
 permalink: /
 image:
-  feature: home-1600x800.jpg
+  feature: home-featured.png
 ---

-## What is the Online DevOps Dojo?
+## Online DevOps Dojo

 The <a href="{{ site.url }}/modules">Online DevOps Dojo</a> is a novel set of hands on learning modules which cover both cultural and technical aspects of DevOps.